In order to be successful in the construction industry, you must have a solid understanding of accounting.

 As a result, construction businesses may be required to provide separate profit and loss (P&L) accounts for each project.

 In contrast to regular businesses, which typically sell 1 to 5 different products or services, construction companies provide a wide range of services.
-Among them are service work, design services and consulting as well as the sourcing of materials, and many others.
+Among them are service work, design services and consulting, the sourcing of materials, and many others.

 As a result, it can be difficult to keep track of expenses and accurately calculate the profit generated from each service.